MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/number-of-machines-that-had-blue-screen-caused-by-crash-in-graphics-kernel.md

 5. *Blue screen machine hits over population = ratio of blue screened machines * 10,000*
 6. The result is normalized to 10,000 machines and the final calculation can be read as:

    i.
-[Final calculation] distinct machines out of 10,000 machines hit a blue screen
+[Final calculation] distinct machines out of 10,000 machines hit a blue screen due to a crash in the graphics driver binary